jkeohan/bonus_lectures/AWS/intro-to-api-gateway/intro-to-the-aws-api-gateway.md

 ### AWS Services

-Along with their global infrastructure AWS offers in the range of 175 products and services.
-We can browse those services via the Products tab on [https://aws.amazon.com/](https://aws.amazon.com/).
+AWS offers in the range of 175 products and services.
+We can browse those services via the **Products** tab on [https://aws.amazon.com/](https://aws.amazon.com/).

 **Free Tier**